 Assign permissions as needed

-The Manager role has the highest level of access to the drive and should be limited to just a few people.
+The Manager role has the highest level of access to the Shared drive and should be limited to just a few people.
 See Shared drives membership roles for more information.

 Hide Shared drives not used frequently